camlin-tan/tp/docs/DeveloperGuide.md

 1. Initial launch

-    1. Download the jar file and copy into an empty folder
+    1. Download the jar file and copy into an empty folder.

-    2. Double-click the jar file
+    2. Double-click the jar file.
+If it doesn't work, use `java -jar addressbook.jar`.

        Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.